And by “yoga,” I mean life.

 I still make this mistake, sometimes: Beating myself up inside.

-It can happen in any moment, anywhere, no matter what situation or what stage of life.
+It can happen in any moment, anywhere, no matter what situation or what stage of life we are in.
 As well, it can happen on the yoga mat, and often does.

 This internal assault can happen in a variety of ways.
-Maybe it’s through fed thoughts (those are the thoughts we dwell on and obsess about and overanalyze, as opposed to the natural thought flow that is always passing through our consciousness).
+Maybe it’s through fed thoughts — those thoughts we dwell on and obsess about and overanalyze, as opposed to the natural, inevitable thought flow that is always passing through our consciousness.
 Maybe it’s through negative self-talk (“I can’t believe how much I suck“) or destructive behaviors, attitudes and addictions.

 About ten years ago, I was at the peak of my physical prowess.
 Twenty four years old, a bendy, budding Buddhist living the dream in California, eating a raw vegan diet and really falling in love for the first time.
-A few years later, after having gained about 20 extra pounds, especially around my midsection, which prevented me from going as deeply into forward bending and twisting yoga poses as I once had been capable of.
+A few years later, having gained about 20 pounds, mainly around my midsection, I was no longer able to go as deeply into forward bending and twisting yoga poses.

-As I deepened my mindfulness and meditation practices and became more aware of my running inner dialogue, I realized I was beating myself up in my yoga practice.
+As I deepened my mindfulness and meditation practices and became more aware of my running inner dialogue, it dawned on me that I was beating myself up in my yoga practice.
 Sometimes the voice was loud and shrill, other times nothing more than a subtle but condemning whisper, but it was almost always there.
 I hated my stomach.
 I hated my body.
-I hated my lack of discipline which led to my gaining the weight.
-I hated my flabbiness.
-I resented it.
+I hated my lack of discipline which led to the weight gain.
+I despised my flabbiness and resented it.

 Gradually, though, that hatred and resentment softened.
 I learned to watch the thoughts and self-talk about my body, my fatness, my weaknesses.
 I learned to notice them without getting all wrapped up and perpetuating thinking about them more.